JaviQuilumba/MicroservicesUsers/userComments/README.md

 # Microservice for Users

 <p>
 This microservice performs the action of recording the comments of the users of the cinema platform.
 It has an interface where it calls this microservice through a defined URL.
-The microservice performs this action through an API endpoint and stores it in a cloud-hosted Postgres database.
+The microservice performs this action through an API endpoint and stores it in a cloud-hosted MongoDB database.
 The use of this microservice will depend on the user's role.
 </p>